Lima Airport Tips

 If you do not have a Peruvian passport, you don’t get to “Expedite your immigration process.”

 I don’t get why the English translation “Expedite Your Immigration Process” is in giant capital letters and in tiny letters, only in Spanish, at the bottom it days *Peruanos y residentes mayores de 18 años.
-Peruvians and residents over 18.
+That means Peruvians and residents over 18.

 Follow the signs for Extranjeros, which is for foreigners, even though it says Peruvians and foreigners.
 The signs for E-gates are not for boarding gates, they’re for electronic entry for Peruvians who used the machines.
 Unless you’re a diplomat or flight crew, you don’t get to use those lanes.